North Carolina Health Insurance Rates – Compare Private And Medicare Plans

 The Obamacare federal subsidy provides savings of thousands of dollars every year to NC residents that qualify.
 The Affordable Care Act (ACA) has added 10 "essential benefits" that are included on all policies.
 However, it is possible to qualify for a "catastrophic" policy, that will place a deductible on most non-preventative benefits, and thus, make available very basic cheap North Carolina healthcare.
 NOTE: Catastrophic plans are offered to applicants under age 30, or any person that can show "financial hardship."
 However, since these plans are ineligible for instant tax-credit subsidies, often "Bronze-Tier" plans cost less, and provide richer benefits.

-For example, A 25 year-old applicant in Charlotte (Mecklenburg County) that makes $35,000 per year, can enroll in the Aetna CVS Bronze 2 HSA for $10 per month, or the BCBS of NC Blue Home Bronze ($17 per month).
-Although a "catastrophic" plan is available, the price is substantially higher.
-The BCBS of NC Blue Home Catastrophic plan costs $223 per month since it is not eligible for a federal subsidy.
-The BCBS of NC Blue Local Catastrophic plan (Atrium Health) costs $266 per month.
+For example, A 30 year-old applicant in Charlotte (Mecklenburg County) that makes $37,000 per year, can enroll in the BCBS Blue Home Bronze Basic plan for $10 per month, or the BCBS Blue Home Bronze Standard ($18 per month).
+Although a "catastrophic" plan is available (under age 30), the price is substantially higher.
+The Oscar Secure Catastrophic plan costs $280 per month since it is not eligible for a federal subsidy.
+Previously, the BCBS of NC Blue Local Catastrophic plan (Atrium Health) was priced at $266 per month.
 There is often a difference in specialist and Urgent Care copays that also must be considered.

-Aetna CVS offers a Silver-tier plan (NC Aetna Silver S) for $105 per month.
-The primary-care physician (pcp) office visit copay is $40 while the specialist office visit copay is $80.
-Generic drugs are also subject to only a $20 copay.Preferred brand drugs have a $40 copay.
+Aetna CVS offers a Silver-tier plan (Silver 5 Advanced) for $133 per month.
+The primary-care physician (pcp) office visit copay is $35 while the specialist office visit copay is $65.
+Preferred generic drugs are also subject to only a $7.50 copay.Preferred brand drugs have a $40 copay.
 The Urgent Care copay is $60.
+Lab tests and x-rays are covered with $25 and $50 copays.

 "Free Coverage"